SergeDmi/SergeDmi.github.io/pages/blog/engage.md

 Should scientists continue developping face-recognition software, as the technology is overwhelmingly used for surveillance purpose ?
 Should we continue studies in psychology funded by social media companies to increase their advertising impacts, while advertising fuels the climate crisis ?
 These questions highlight that the research activity is not neutral, as our research is embedded in our current world.

-Moreover, our actions are all ethical choices.
-Just like military personel, employees can (and should) resign if their job missions go against their personal ethics, scientists can choose their research field, and even wether to be scientist.
-We are scientists by choice, not by nature.

-Therefore, we should judge what we should do based on our ethical views, not based on the deceiving concept of a society-independent scientist.
+Our actions are all ethical choices.
+Military personel and employees can (and should) resign if their job missions go against their personal ethics ; scientists can choose their research field, and even wether to be a scientist.
+It is important to understand here that scientists can be part of the problem, rather than the solution.
+If we insist on doing our science ignoring the planetary constraints, we will actively promote the myth that science will solve it all ; based on the IPCC reports, we know it will not.
+As a scientist, we cannot keep to "business as usual".

 ## "Business as usual" is a crime